romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When authoring and maintaining workflows in GitHub Actions, which of the following statements is accurate?
+Q: When authoring and maintaining workflows in GitHub Actions, which of the following statements is accurate?
 <details><summary>Show the answer</summary><p>

 - **Workflows are defined in YAML files and should be placed in the .github/workflows directory of the repository**